djong1/gp3s-trackuploadAPI/README.md

      - call the de-registration api
      - the user needs to login with the GP3S credentials
      - delete the GP3S information for this user

+Yoe need 2 app registrations:
+- app registration for Front-end app that supports step 1 and 4
+- app registration for back-end worker that support step 2 and 3 When developing this integration start with step 2 and 3 and when succesfull complete step 1 and 4.

 ## Information provided to get  startedwith Authentication ##

 ### Information needed ###